pysat/pysatCDAAC/CONTRIBUTING.md

 Contributing
 ============

-Bug reports, feature suggestions and other contributions are greatly appreciated!
-Pysat is a community-driven project and welcomes both feedback and contributions.
+Bug reports, feature suggestions, and other contributions are greatly appreciated!  pysat is a community-driven project and welcomes both feedback and contributions.

 Short version